 You should run your app, test all functionality, and ensure it works without error.
 You should also fix any depreciation warnings you see both in development in Studio Pro, as well as in the runtime using your console and browser console.

-Backup or commit your project so that you can return to it if necessary.
+Backup or commit your app so that you can return to it if necessary.

-Your app project is now ready to be upgraded to Mendix 9.
-You can now close the project in Studio Pro 8.
+Your app is now ready to be upgraded to Mendix 9.
+You can now close the app in Studio Pro 8.

-Open your project in Studio Pro 9 and allow Studio Pro to update your app to version 9.
-Mendix will upgrade your app project for you automatically.
+Open your app in Studio Pro 9 and allow Studio Pro to update your app to version 9.
+Mendix will upgrade your app for you automatically.

 Review all error messages and messages about deprecated items and make changes where necessary.